OliverBalfour/Calculator/README.md

 ## Inner workings

+- `ParserCombinator.hs`: Parser combinators and `Parser` type definition.
+- `Number.hs`: numeric type wrapper which allows the calculator to return fractions, integers and doubles, and which performs automatic differentiation.
+- `Calculator.hs`: uses parser combinators and `Number` to evaluate expressions.
+- `Main.hs`: REPL interface and some simple tests.

 We define a monadic `Parser` type, which contains a function taking a string and returning a tuple containing a parsed token and the unparsed remainder of the string.
 This is a functor, so we can apply functions to the result of a parser (eg if we parse a sequence of digits we can run `int = fmap read digitsParser`).
 It is an applicative and monad, so we can write `mul = symb "*" *> return (*)` to get a function embedded in the parser type if the `*` symbol is found.
 Then we can apply binary functions using applicative syntax like `int >>= (\a -> mul <*> pure a <*> int)` to parse `3 * 4 -> Parser 12`.

 This means we can evaluate in-place instead of constructing an abstract syntax tree, as the grammar used is context free.
 The expression parser then uses a sub-expression parser which handles numbers, constants, function application and bracketed expressions (recursively), and chains the sub-expressions by infix operators with a parser combinator `chainl1` which applies the functions in-place.

 ## Installation

 Install GHC, clone this repository, then run `ghc Calculator.hs` in the main folder.
-I have a keybinding set where Meta+C opens the calculator in a terminal: `terminator --geometry=400x300-0+0 -e "bash -c '~/Programming/Haskell/ParserCombinator/Calculator'"`.
+The only dependency is Haskeline, a CLI library.
+I have a keybinding set where Meta+C opens the calculator in a terminal: `terminator --geometry=400x300-0+0 -e "bash -c '~/Programming/Haskell/ParserCombinator/Main'"`.

 ## Credits